silnrsi/font-andika/documentation/source/design.md

 For a complete list of characters included in Andika, see [Character Set Support](charset.md).

-SIL International is the creator of the Andika fonts, and is the owner of all proprietary rights therein.
+SIL Global is the creator of the Andika fonts, and is the owner of all proprietary rights therein.

-*Andika* is a trademark of SIL International.
+*Andika* is a trademark of SIL Global.